shelbyhamp/SHELBYBRADY-SQA2025-AUBURN/REPO.md

 - A script named `fuzz.py` will randomly test 5 Python functions for bugs or crashes.
 - This will run automatically via GitHub Actions.
 - we had to use 'hypothesis' for fuzz testing instead of 'fuzzing'
+- added fuzz.py using hypothesis library to generate and test input data
+- ingegrated into github actions to run on every commit

 ### Forensics

 - We added logging to 5 Python methods to track how they are used and what input they receive.
-- These logs are saved to `forensics.log` during execution.
+- These logs are saved to `forensics.log` during execution. by running python main.py /path/to/manifests or python scanner.py /path/to/manifets
+- Enhanced five key methods with forensic logging using Python's logging module. this was done in main.py and scanner.py
+- Helps trace potential hard-coded secrets, usernames, and passwords during analysis.
+- Functions updated: getCountFromAnalysis, checkIfValidSecret, scanUserName, scanPasswords, and main.

 ---